Skip to Content

 Day 3 – Biking to On-Island Ayutthaya Temples

 We awoke today to heavy rain.
-It was a bit surprising given we’ve had nothing but sunshine during our first week in Thailand.
+It was a bit surprising given we’ve had nothing but sunshine during the first week of our family trip to Thailand.
 December is supposed to be dry season in Thailand, so we hadn’t packed any rain gear and we were unprepared for a day of rain.

 During a moment where the rain slowed down, I ran to Tesco Express and bought us 4 rain ponchos.
 Now that we were dressed properly for the rain, we hopped on our bikes and went to see the top on-island temples Ayutthaya has to offer.